Last Updated on May 4, 2023

 The Crane Stadium Seat (Product Code: 42520) is an Aldi Find.
 That means it’s only around for a brief time, and once it sells out, it’s gone, at least until Aldi decides to bring it back, if ever.
 Aldi also does not offer online ordering for products that aren’t in stock at your local store.

-At the time of this post, the seat retails for $14.99.
+The seat retailed for $14.99 in 2023, which is the same price it went for in 2022.
 While you can find some seats at that price, most run a lot more.

 According to Aldi, the seat’s features include: